Artists-for-Humanity/Ctech-Curriculum/README.md

-Ctech-Curriculum

-How to Open and Run This Project

 Follow these steps to clone the project from GitHub, open it in VS Code, run it locally, and work with the tutorial alongside your HTML file.

 ## 1. Clone the Project from GitHub